huoww07/calulate_bacteria_doubling_time/README.md

 # Calulate bacteria doubling time
 Calculate bacteria doubling time from growth curve using fitted curve of sigmoid function.
-For web based acesss, please visit https://flask-double-time.herokuapp.com/.
+For web based acesss, please visit https://flask-double-time.herokuapp.com/ (Note: the webpage may take a few minutes to load).
 No installation is required for web based access.

 ## Table of Contents
   1. Installation